blh119/Intro-to-Data-Mining/README.md

 # Intro-to-Data-Mining
-Seven Projects from Math - 4800 course at New York City College of Technology
+Seven Projects from Math - 4800 course at New York City College of Technology.
+Some project are done in a R environment in a Jupyter Notebook and the others are r-script files.

 Project 1 - Gives an introduction to R working with matricies.
 Also, calculating the average error between two functions